dma-educational-resources/tarkov-dumper/README.md

 - Lone Survivor

 ## Contact
-- For any inquiries or assistance, feel free to join the [EFT Educational Resources Discord Server](https://discord.gg/hxUhJHWuap).
+- For any inquiries or assistance, feel free to join the [DMA Educational Resources Discord Server](https://discord.gg/hxUhJHWuap).